topeogunleye/blog/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

 If you like this project, please give it a star on GitHub

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank Microverse for giving me this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Question_1]**